 4. Attach the Leash and Practice Indoors

 Once your cat is comfortable with the harness, attach the leash.
 Let them lead you around indoors.
 Keep the sessions short, and continue with the treats and praise.
 This step allows your cat to get used to the feel of the leash without the distractions and dangers of the outside world.
+A pet camera like the WaggleCam Pro can help you keep an eye on their progress when you're not in the room.

 5. Take the First Outdoor Adventure

 Choose a quiet time for your first outdoor adventure to avoid overwhelming your cat.
 A backyard or enclosed garden can be ideal.
 Stay close to your cat and let them explore at their own pace, with the leash slack whenever possible.
 Keep outings brief, and gradually increase the duration as your cat becomes more comfortable.
+If you're researching more ways to support pet safety, training tips for first-time pet owners can offer helpful principles that apply beyond dogs too.

 6. Watch for Signs of Stress